What Is Synesthesia Disorder And How To Cope With It

 Many people who have synesthesia feel that it's the most normal and natural thing in the world for them.
 They may have little or no problems with functioning, and in fact, they may find that their synesthesia helps them function better and enhances their experiences.

 However, that isn't always true of everyone.
-If you have synesthesia disorder, you may feel like it's something you have to be ashamed of or hide from others.
+If you have synesthesia, you may feel like it's something you have to be ashamed of or hide from others.
 You may have learned long ago that the way you perceive things isn't acceptable to many people.

 Another problem some people with synesthesia may struggle with is sensory overload.
 Because each stimulation elicits multiple sensations, they may have trouble in a very stimulating environment.